Quinten-14/42-ContainerRuntime/README.md

-# 42-ContainerRuntime
+# 42-MinishellToolkit
-A way to run your 42 Projects in Docker Containers with the dependencies build in
+A Toolkit to run and test your minishell